Arduino3128/PyRAT/README.md

-# Botnet
+# RAT(Remote Access Trojan)
-Botnet based on Python
+RAT based on Python

-Botnet based on python, Capable of executing DDoS Attacks, Launching Meterpreter payloads and ~~Spreading through USB Storage Devices.~~(This feature has been removed for safety purposes.)
+PyRAT based on python, Capable of executing DDoS Attacks, Launching Meterpreter payloads and ~~Spreading through USB Storage Devices.~~(This feature has been removed for safety purposes.)
 Since, this project is in early stage there is no guarantee of it stability.

 ## Known Issues: